modeldatarcn/modeldatarcn.github.io/steering_com.md

 community-developed, state-of-the-art global climate model.

 ### Josh Hacker, Jupiter
-Dr. Hacker is the co-founder of Earth and Ocean Systems at Jupiter.
+Dr. Hacker is a co-founder of Jupiter Intelligence, Inc., and leads the Earth and Ocean Systems team at Jupiter.
+His research has spanned numerical weather prediction, predictability and data assimilation.
+His computing experience and interests span traditional HPC to public cloud platforms.

 ### Michael A. Friedman, American Meteorological Society (AMS)
 Dr. Friedman is the Acting Co-Director of Publications and Journals Production Manager within